RedHatOfficial/rhsummitlabs-2018/rhsummitlabs/OpenShift_RHSSO/README.md

 Let try out the SSO:
  1. In firefox in your VM open up a private session (File > New Private Window) and launch Developer Tools (Tools > Web Developer > Toggle Tools > Network)
- 2. Go to https://oidc-demo.paas.local/sample/secret/ while watching Network Developer Tools
+ 2. Go to https://oidc-demo.paas.local/oidc-app/ while watching Network Developer Tools.
+Click login.
      1. You will be bounced to https://secure-tmpsso-demo.paas.local
      2. login as testlocal/test1234
-     3. Watch Developer Tools as you go back to https://oidc-demo.paas.local/sample/secret/
+     3. Watch Developer Tools as you go back to https://oidc-demo.paas.local/oidc-app/authenticated?...
  4. You will see a page showing information about the user that logged in.
  5. Click on the lines that have "code" entries in Developer Tools.
 Note how this isn't a useful piece of information.
 The EAP backend itself then exchanges that code for a token that has more of your personal data.
 You can't see that in the browsers Developer Tools and that is a good thing for security.
-Your test users information is printed on this page because our front-end JSP then queries the backend EAP and fishes out the data to display it.
+Your test users information is printed on this page because our front-end code then queries the backend EAP and fishes out the data to display it.

 ## IDM